MicrosoftDocs/appcenter-docs/docs/sdk/crashes/ios.md

 Follow the [Getting Started](~/sdk/getting-started/ios.md) section if you haven't set up the SDK in your application yet.

 Also note that crash logs on iOS require Symbolication, check out the [App Center Diagnostics documentation](~/diagnostics/iOS-symbolication.md) that explains how to provide symbols for your app.

 > [!NOTE]
+> The SDK will not forward any crash log if you are attached to the debugger.
+Make sure the debugger is not attached when you crash the app.

+> [!NOTE]
 > To receive properly symbolicated stack traces, please ensure bitcode is disabled.
 You can learn more about bitcode in App Center's [iOS Symbolication documentation](~/diagnostics/ios-symbolication.md#bitcode).